When is the office open?

 For Jews demand signs and Greeks seek wisdom, but we preach Christ crucified, a stumbling block to Jews and folly to Gentiles, but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.
 (1 Cor 1.23-25)

-By tradition, the feast day of churches of the Holy Wisdom is the Monday following Pentecost, the Monday of the Holy Spirit.
+By tradition, the feast day of churches of Holy Wisdom is the 25th day of Pasha, the feast of Mid-Pentecost.

 When is the Greek Festival?

 “Out of an abundance of caution, supply chain limitations, and other concerns, we have decided to not hold the 2022 Greek Festival scheduled for May.
 We will revisit again in October.